anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

   * Stateful mode
   * Stateless mode

-A Join Proxy MUST implement one of the two modes.
-A Join Proxy MAY implement both, with an unspecified mechanism to switch between the two modes.
+A Join Proxy MAY implement both.
+A mechanism to switch between modes is out of scope of this document.
+It is recommended that a Join Proxy uses only one of these modes at any given moment during its lifetime.

 ## Stateful Join Proxy